Average-case Speedup for Product Formulas: Non-Random -Local Hamiltonians

-The second inequality is Cauchy-Schwartz.
-In the third inequality, we rearrange the sum over $S_1,S_2$, use Holder's inequality, and then evaluate the combinations $S_1,S_2$ giving rise to $S$.
-In the last inequality, we make the 2-norm $\lnormp{\vH}{(1),2}$ explicit by
+The first inequality is Cauchy-Schwartz.
+The second inequality rearranges the sum over $S_1,S_2$, uses Holder's inequality, and then evaluates the combinations that the two sets $S_1,S_2$ can give rise to the set $S$.
+In the last inequality, we make the 2-norm $\lnormp{\vH}{(local),2}$ explicit by

-and use with some uniform upper-bound for function of $\labs{S},\labs{S_1}$. \end{eg}
+We also use a uniform upper-bound for the combinatorial function of the set sizes $\labs{S},\labs{S_1}$.

-Unfortunately, we have to do more work when $S_2$ overlaps with $S_1$ at multiple sites, as we may lose all but 1 site.
-For example, \footnote{Since $\tr_S[\vO_{AS},\vO_{SB}]=0$, for operators $\vO_{AS},\vO_{SB}$ partially traceless on $S$; we must have at least 1 Pauli left.
-This is not the case for Fermions.
-See~\ref{sec:proof_fermion_non_random}. }